 Discuss any worries you may have about this with your doctor, diabetes education nurse or pharmacist.

-While you are using human insulin Penfill®
+While you are using insulin Penfill®

 Things you must do

 Measure your blood sugar level regularly.